XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 **Assumptions:**

 * Alice already has an address in the XRP Ledger separate from her ACME account.
-Alice manages her XRP Ledger address using a third-party client application.
+Alice manages her XRP Ledger address using a third-party client application (wallet).

 ![Diagram: ACME issues 3 EUR.ACME to Alice on the XRP Ledger](img/e2g-02.png)